polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 ![Cache Structure](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/raw/images/memory-hierarchy/Cache-LIM-Scratchpad-cache-structure.png?at=refs%2Fheads%2Ftemporary-images)

-Please refer to the [PolarFire SoC Microprocessor Subsystem (MSS) User Guide](https://www.microsemi.com/document-portal/doc_download/1244570-ug0880-polarfire-soc-fpga-microprocessor-subsystem-mss-user-guide) for the deatiled description of the L2 cache hardware.
+Please refer to the [PolarFire SoC Microprocessor Subsystem (MSS) User Guide](https://www.microsemi.com/document-portal/doc_download/1244570-ug0880-polarfire-soc-fpga-microprocessor-subsystem-mss-user-guide) for the detailed description of the L2 cache hardware.

 The address of the memory accessed through the cache is used to determine which bank and set combination will be used to store the 64 byte block acccessed from the backing memory.
 The backing memory is typically external DDR memory.The index of the way that will be used within the set is determined based on the current content and previous use of the various ways within the set.
 This means that a specific backing memory location can be stored in one of 16 possible ways within a set.